3DCoded/Happy-Hare/Espooler-Support.md

     If I am running with a step speed of 25mm/s, the eSpooler would run at half speed (0.5) Calculated as (25/50)^1

-  With `stepper_speed_exponent` of 0.2 would have a non-linear ratio:
+  With 'stepper_speed_exponent' of 0.2 would have a non-linear ratio:
     If I am running with a step speed of 50mm/s, the eSpooler would run at full speed (1.0) Calculated as (50/50)^0.2
     If I am running with a step speed of 25mm/s, the eSpooler would run at half speed (0.87)